 Hometown: Washington, DC

-Q: Tell me, if you will, a story from your childhood that explains who you are as a writer or as a person.
+Q: Tell me a story from your childhood that explains who you are as a writer or as a person.

 Q: If you could change one thing about theater, what would it be?